-Best last-minute holiday e-gifts!
+Best last-minute holiday gifts!

-You're probably heard this a billion times, but I'll say it again: THE HOLIDAYS.
-ARE.
-MADNESS.
+You're probably heard this a billion times, but I'll say it again:

-I don't blame you for totally not having everything totally together, which is why I went ahead and put together this list of some of the best last-minute e-gifts that are boung to get to your doorstep before Christmas!
+I don't blame you for totally not having everything totally together, which is why I went ahead and put together this list of some of the best last-minute gifts that are bound to get to your doorstep before Christmas!

 TP-Link Multicolor Smart Wi-Fi Bulbs

-Not only is this TP-Link Multicolor Smart Wi-Fi Bulb guaranteed to arrive before Christmas, it's also guaranteed to light up your life in more than 16 million hues.
+Not only is this TP-Link Multicolor Smart Wi-Fi Bulb guaranteed to arrive before Christmas, it's also guaranteed to light up your life in more than 16 million hues — and that's a hell of a lot of hues for around $37!

 You can control your Multicolor Smart bulb from almost anywhere with your iPhone, regardless of whether you're at home or you're away at work, a pal's place, or on vacation.
 You can easily pair the TP-Link with your Amazon Alexa to enable voice control, too.
 Pretty cool, huh?